willianpc/lingua-css/README.md

 ### Command line

-1. You can run the following command (assuming you installed globally) if you want the result in the **stdout**:
+1. You can run lingua-css by providing an input language bundle file and the result will be output in **stdout**:

         $ lingua-css ./language-bundle.json

-2. You can also pass the output file as a second option:
+2. You can also pass an output file as a second option:

         $ lingua-css ./language-bundle.json ./css/i18n.css